oarcscience/ith.oarc.science/neu/celt/ttt/ttt00.md

 #### \[1898\]

 ###### Scanned and redacted by Phillip Brown.
-Additional proofing and formatting at Intangible Textual Heritage by John B. Hare.
+Additional proofing and formatting at Intangible Textual Heritage by Jean Lelievre.
 This text is in the public domain.
 This file may be used for an non-commercial purpose provided this notice of attribution is left intact.

 'What diversitie soever there be in herbs, all are shuffled up together under the ame of a sallade.
 Even so, upo the consideration of names, I